Getting Around | Bowen Island

 Bowen Island Community Bus Map

+Only certain areas of Bowen Island are accessible by transit.
 There are three bus routes but the #282 Mt.
 Gardner has limited service and only operates on weekends and holidays.
 The #280 (Bluewater) services the western side of the island, with stops in Artisan Square.
 The #281 (Eagle Cliff) services the eastern side of the island.
-Please be aware that all buses have reduced service on weekends and holidays, so ensure that you check the schedules carefully, including your return trip.
-The bus schedules are designed to align with the ferry schedule.
-However, delays happen and missed connections may occur.
-Here’s the current bus schedule that is in effect until October 9, 2023.
+Please be aware that all buses have reduced service on weekends and holidays, so ensure that you check the schedules carefully, including your return trip because you don’t want to be stranded after hours.
+Please note there’s no taxi or ride-hailing services on Bowen.